Security in the first place

 - Access to incoming messages (if the edition contains Inbox service).

-- Recruiter (who can not spend) - varies only by blocking credits (e.g. payment by credit for posting, uncovering a CV in a database, etc.)
+- Recruiter (without the possibility of spending credits) - varies only by blocking credits (e.g. payment by credit for posting, uncovering a CV in a database, etc.)

 - Line Manager - role has access only to the candidates for job positions shared to.
 There is no right to change company profile settings or work with a job position.
 Role has privilege to: